GhentAnalysis/heavyNeutrino/README.md

 # heavyNeutrino
 New repository for Ghent CMS analysis tuplizer framework (initially created for heavy neutrino analysis).
 In order to have a working copy, one needs to set up the CMSSW release as instructed below.
-For CMSSW\_8, the ./setup.sh script downloadeds some needed additional packages.
+For CMSSW\_8, the ./setup.sh script downloads some needed additional packages.
 The tuplizer itself is entirely contained in the multilep directory.

 # Set-up instructions for 2016 data